spindledev/emosconfiguratorv2/README.md

 assigned a codec and multicast port via the form and the settings are saved through the FastAPI backend.

+An **ARP Scan** button on the page lists devices on `eth0` whose MAC address starts with `DC:36:43`.
+Use this to quickly discover connected EMOS cameras.

 This project provides a minimal web interface for configuring EMOS cameras on a Raspberry Pi.
 The service can run in hotspot mode or over an existing wired connection.

 ## Installation